-When automatic hardware flow control is enabled, the $\overline{\text{RTS}}$ pin for local buffer overflows.
+When automatic hardware flow control is enabled, the SC16C850L monitors the CTS pin for a remote buffer overflow indication and controls the RTS pin for local buffer overflows.
 Automatic hardware flow control is selected by setting EFR[6] (RTS) and EFR[7] (CTS) to a logic 1.
-If $\overline{\text{CTS}}$ transitions from a logic 0 to a logic 1 indicating a flow control request, ISR[5] will be set to a logic 1 (if enabled via IER[7:6]), and the SC16C850V will suspend TX transmissions as soon as the stop bit of the character in process is shifted out.
-Transmission is resumed after the $\overline{\text{CTS}}$ input returns to a logic 0, indicating more data may be sent.
+If CTS transitions from a logic 0 to a logic 1 indicating a flow control request, ISR[5] will be set to a logic 1 (if enabled via IER[7:6]), and the SC16C850L will suspend TX transmissions as soon as the stop bit of the character in process is shifted out.
+Transmission is resumed after the CTS input returns to a logic 0, indicating more data may be sent.

-When AFCR1[2] is set to 1, then the function of $\overline{CTS}$ pin is mapped to the $\overline{DSR}$ pin, and the function of $\overline{RTS}$ is mapped to $\overline{DTR}$ pin. $\overline{DSR}$ and $\overline{DTR}$ pins will behave as described above for $\overline{CTS}$ and $\overline{RTS}$ .
+When AFCR1[2] is set to logic 1 then the function of \overline{CTS} pin is mapped to the \overline{DSR} pin, and the function of \overline{RTS} is mapped to \overline{DTR} pin. \overline{DSR} and \overline{DTR} pins will behave as described above for \overline{CTS} and \overline{RTS} .

 With the automatic hardware flow control function enabled, an interrupt is generated when the receive FIFO reaches the programmed trigger level.
-The $\overline{\text{RTS}}$ (or $\overline{\text{DTR}}$ ) pin will not be forced to a logic 1 (RTS off) until the receive FIFO reaches the next trigger level.
-However, the $\overline{\text{RTS}}$ (or $\overline{\text{DTR}}$ ) pin will return to a logic 0 after the receive buffer (FIFO) is unloaded to the next trigger level below the programmed trigger level.
-Under the above described conditions, the SC16C850V will continue to accept data until the receive FIFO is full.
+The RTS (or DTR) pin will not be forced to a logic 1 (RTS off), until the receive FIFO reaches the next trigger level.
+However, the RTS (or DTR) pin will return to a logic 0 after the receive buffer (FIFO) is unloaded to the next trigger level below the programmed trigger level.
+Under the above described conditions, the SC16C850L will continue to accept data until the receive FIFO is full.

-When TXINTLVL, RXINTLVL, FLWCNTH and FLWCNTL in the First Extra Register Set are all zeroes, the hardware and software flow control trigger levels are set by FCR[7:4]; see Table 5.
+When the TXINTLVL, RXINTLVL, FLWCNTH and FLWCNTL in the 'first extra feature register set' are all zeroes, the hardware and software flow control trigger levels are set by FCR[7:4]; see Table 6.

-When either TXINTLVL, RXINTLVL, FLWCNTH or FLWCNTL in the First Extra Register Set contains any value other than 0x00, the hardware and software flow control trigger levels are set by FLWCNTH and FLWCNTL.
+When the TXINTLVL, RXINTLVL, FLWCNTH or FLWCNTL in the 'first extra feature register set' contain any value other than 0x00, the hardware and software flow control trigger levels are set by FLWCNTH and FLWCNTL.
 The content in FLWCNTH determines how many bytes are in the receive FIFO before RTS (or DTR) is de-asserted or Xoff is sent.
-The content of FLWCNTL determines how many bytes are in the receive FIFO before RTS (or DTR) is asserted, or Xon is sent.
+The content in FLWCNTL determines how many bytes are in the receive FIFO before RTS (or DTR) is asserted, or Xon is sent.

 In 128-byte FIFO mode, hardware and software flow control trigger levels can be set to any value between 1 and 128 in granularity of 1.
 The value of FLWCNTH should always be greater than FLWCNTL.
-The UART does not check for this condition automatically, and if this condition is not met spurious operation of the device might occur.
-When using FLWCNTH and FWLCNTL, these registers must be initialized to the proper values before hardware or software flow control is enabled via the EFR register.
+The UART does not check for this condition automatically, and if this condition is not met, spurious operation of the device might occur.
+When using FLWCNTH and FLWCNTL, these registers must be initialized to proper values before hardware or software flow control is enabled via the EFR register.